-Note that proxy comparison with Equals uses all of the information in a proxy for the comparison.
+Note that proxy comparison with equals uses all of the information in a proxy for the comparison.
 This means that not only the object identity must match for a comparison to succeed, but other details inside the proxy, such as the protocol and endpoint information, must be the same.
-In other words, comparison with Equals (or == and !=) tests for proxy identity, not object identity.
+In other words, comparison with equals tests for proxy identity, not object identity.
 A common mistake is to write code along the following lines: